Associate of Science–Track 2 (AS-Track 2)

 Note 2: It may require more than 90 credits to achieve junior standing, but the total depends on major and transfer university.

 Note 3: The Direct Transfer Agreement stipulates a minimum 2.75 GPA to be admitted to a Washington university as a junior (see Note 4).
 Although a 2.75 GPA allows admission to the institution, admission to a specific department in the institution is competitive and generally requires a GPA significantly higher than 2.75; contact advisors at the university for details.

-Note 4: The University of Washington no longer is a party to the DTA; however the minimum GPA for transfer to UW is 2.75.
+Note 4: The minimum GPA for transfer to UW is 2.75.

 *See course description for prerequisite.